habibayassin/would-you-rather/README.md

 ```
 npm start
 ```

-The Would You Rather... application should now be open and running on the default browser at http://localhost:3000/.
+Would You Rather app should now be open and running on the default browser at http://localhost:3000/.